ErickSilv/bares/README.md

 # Compiling
 To compiling this project is necessary access, in terminal, the repository.
-After that write, in terminal, the command : 'make'.
+After that write, in terminal, the command :
+> make

 # Running
 To execute is necessary write the follow command :